huynguy97/ivre-config-files/README.md

 # README IVRE internship
-This document serves as a readme with more technical details than the general report.
+This GitHub repo serves as a readme with more technical details than the general report.
+It also includes all scripts and various other files.
 # Scanning
 ## Phase 1: Host discovery with Masscan & Zmap